OleVik/grav-plugin-twigfeeds/README.md

 PicoFeed was deprecated long ago, and hasn't been properly maintained in most forks.
 This caused some errors to be persistent, that could not be resolved without forking and patching the library, which the creator of this plugin was unwilling to do.
 Thus, though the API in PHP remains largely intact, it has changed in Twig.

-**You will need to revise your templates to make sure everything works as expected, some properties will have different names than before.** To get an idea of what the data looks like, use `{{ dump(twig_feeds) }}` in a Twig-template.
+**You will need to revise your templates to make sure everything works as expected, some properties will have different names than before.** To get an idea of what the data looks like, use `{{ dump(twig_feeds) }}` in a Twig-template and inspect the debugger.
+Most notably, `item.url` is now `item.link`, `item.content` is `item.description`, and `item.date.date` is `item.lastModified`.
+The change is not backwards-compatible, so update your templates as needed.

+More details on the specification the new library, FeedIo, uses [is available here](https://github.com/alexdebril/feed-io/blob/master/doc/specifications-support.md).
 Changes to options:

 - The `extra_tags` option has been deprecated, all tags are now included by default
 - A `request_options` option has been added, which allows you to [pass options to the Guzzle Client](http://docs.guzzlephp.org/en/stable/request-options.html)